Austin Attempted Murder Lawyer

 Under Texas law, some crimes are considered specific intent crimes, requiring an individual to commit the crime intentionally.
 However, in the case of attempted murder, reckless disregard for another person's life may also result in an attempted murder charge.
 However, proving attempted murder because of recklessness is more difficult than proving intent.

 In Texas, there are no attempted statutes; instead, the attempted crime is one degree lower than the offense the defendant attempted to commit.
 Therefore, attempted murder is one degree lower than murder.
-Under Texas law, murder is a felony of the first degree unless the defendant was under a sudden passion arising from an adequate cause; then, the charge would be a second-degree felony.
+Under Texas law Section 19.02, murder is a felony of the first degree unless the defendant was under a sudden passion arising from an adequate cause; then, the charge would be a second-degree felony.
+Furthermore, if any deadly weapon is used while committing attempted murder, then the penalty increases to life imprisonment or even death depending on individual circumstances.

 In Texas, the prosecution must prove beyond a reasonable doubt that the defendant did the following: